NLxAROSA/cnd-on-pcf-201-workshop/README.md

-# Cloud Native Software Development on PCF 201 - Workshop
+# Cloud Native Development on PCF 201 - Workshop
 This is the followup of the PCF 101 workshop and will focus more in-depth on several topics of cloud native development.